Conservation Cropping Seminars

 Listen, learn and talk to people who know conservation.
 The time to wait is over.
 It's time to take action!
 Join us - join the movement.
 Bring your soil back to life!

 Don't miss information about ways farmers like yourself can improve soil health, learn about cover crops, remain profitable—and even more marketable—by using sustainable techniques that build up natural resilience to weather extremes, pests, and weeds.
 Learn from educators, researchers, experts, and local Illinois farmers!
-There will be Question & Answer sessions as well.

 9:00 am - 3:00 pm CST

-For 2023, the annual Illinois Conservation Cropping Seminars will be held in person at the Illinois Department of Agriculture Atrium in Springfield, Illinois.
-This hybrid event will also be available virtually for those who are unable to attend in person.
-For the ninth year in a row, conservation partners will offer helpful information, data, and farmer testimonials at this conference.
+For 2023, the annual Illinois Conservation Cropping Seminars was a hybrid event, held in person at the Illinois Department of Agriculture Atrium in Springfield, Illinois, and virtually for those who are unable to attend in person.
+Conservation partners offered helpful information, data, and farmer testimonials.

 Agenda: